Gigaspaces/xap-docs/site/content/xap/12.2/security/authenticating-against-an-ldap-repository.markdown

 The `userDnPatterns` property is used to tell the authenticator how to find a user in LDAP.
 In this case we are only using a single DN pattern.
 For example, if the username is Edward, the DN used to bind to LDAP will be `uid=Edward,ou=people` relative to the initial context `dc=example,dc=com`.

-## Authenticating by comparing passwords
+## Authenticating by Comparing Passwords

 Spring Security also supports authentication by password comparison with `PasswordComparisonAuthenticator`. `PasswordComparisonAuthenticator` compares the supplied password with a password attribute (`userpassword`, by default) in the user record.
 The password is encoded using the password encoder, by default `LdapShaPasswordEncoder`.